liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-using-page-fragments/01-fragments-page-templates.markdown

 # Building Content Pages with Fragments

-Once you have Fragments created, you can start using them to create Content Pages.
-A Content Page is a page which is built entirely from Fragments.
-You can't mix Fragments and Portlets on a single page (though you can embed portlets within a Fragment), you'll need to choose between which style of page you're going to use when you start creating it.
-Content Pages must be created from Page Templates, and like a Fragment, Page Templates must exist within a Collection.
-For more information on choosing between page types, see our Modern Site Building[link] tutorial.
+To create pages with Modern Site Building, you'll first need to create Fragments.
+Pages in Liferay have traditionally been created with portlet, but now you have two options.
+You can't mix Fragments and Portlets on a single page (though you can embed portlets within a Fragment) though, so you'll need to choose between which style of page you're going to use when you start creating it.
+Pages comprised of Fragments are called Content Pages.
+Content Pages are created from Page Templates, and like a Fragment, Page Templates must exist within a Collection.
+First, create some Fragments.

 ## Creating and Managing Fragments

-You can manage Fragments through Site Administration:
+Like Content Management, most of Modern Site building is managed through Site Administration.
+You can find Fragments in the Content section.

 1. Open the main menu.